ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![SOAP API REST remove invoke](./images/apic-soap-rest-assembly-generated.png)

 We just need to complete the mapping for both request and response.
 The first Map policy will convert the JSON request to a SOAP request, the second will convert the SOAP response into a JSON response.
-With the getAllBranches operation, there is a paricularity.
+With the getAllBranches operation, there is a particularity.
 The request does not take any parameter.
 So there is not explicit mapping to perform.
 We are just going to open the first Map policy to understand what is happening.
 Click on the first Map policy, this opens the mapping editor.
 You can see on the right, the SOAP message, and nothing on the left.
 We do not need to specify an input in this case.
-The SOAP message contains everything needed, i.e. The SOAP headers, body, operation and setting the two specific HHTP Header SOAP action and the .
+The SOAP message contains everything needed, i.e. The SOAP headers, body, operation and setting the two specific HTTP Header SOAP action and the content-type for the request.

 Mapping the response
 ![Response mapping](./images/restTOsoapMapOutput.png)

+The endpoint for the back end SOAP service is the same as in Step 8: https://addressmanagementwebservice.eu-gb.mybluemix.net/branches/Branches.

 # Step 9 - Create a Cloudant service